 Wallowa Union Railroad and the Joseph Branch

 Excursions: The scenic train business was established as the Eagle Cap Excursion Train.
 The first full season of operation for the excursion train was 2004.
-The excursion train continues to provide scenic train rides on Mother's Day and selected Saturdays, from late June through October on the roadless section of track between Elgin and Minam.
+The excursion train continues to provide scenic train rides on Mother's Day and selected Saturdays, from late May through October on the roadless section of track between Elgin and Minam.
 The train operates from the Elgin Depot, 300 Depot Street, in Elgin, Oregon.